GAZ Volga: GAZ-3115 Volga (2003)

-GAZ Volga Siber (2008-2010)
+GAZ Volga Siber (2008–2010)

 Although GAZ was developing a "spiritual successor" to the 3111, the front-wheel drive Volga 3115, in December 2005 RusPromAvto, the parent company of GAZ, announced that production of Volga passenger cars would be phased out over a 2-year period, with production to end in 2007.
 GAZ stated that they would instead concentrate on their more profitable truck, bus, and commercial vehicle businesses.
 At the same time the announcement was made, GAZ also introduced the Volga 311055, a long wheelbase derivative of the 31105.
 However, in the summer of 2006, GAZ reversed its earlier decision, announcing that further investments would be made in upgrading the styling and technology of the Volga saloons, keeping them in production as "retro" or "historical" vehicles.
 In early 2006, GAZ signed a deal with DaimlerChrysler to acquire the tooling and intellectual property rights for the Chrysler Sebring mid-size car design.
 GAZ stated that the new car would not carry the Volga brand.

 When GAZ acquired the Chrysler Sebring license, it decided to further modify the car, and the Volga Siber was the result.

 The Volga Siber was unveiled in August 2007, and production began in July 2008, with a goal of producing 20,000 units the first year.
 However, sales figures were not met and only 2,500 Sibers were built in all of 2009.

 In total, about 9,000 cars were produced during the 2008–2010 production run.

+GAZ Volga C40/K30/K40 (2024)

+After Russian invasion of Ukraine in 2022 most of the foreign brands left the country which left Russian automobile market with no competition.
+This led to rumors about GAZ looking for Chinese partners to start assemble their cars under the Volga brand.
+First Deputy Prime Minister Denis Manturov confirmed the rumors in 2023 saying that the production is expected to start next year.

+In March 2024 GAZ revealed the Volga C40 sedan based on Changan Raeton Plus, Volga K30 crossover based on Changan X5 Plus and Volga K40 SUV based on Changan UNI-Z. GAZ planned to assemble 100 000 cars per year.

+The production was planned to start by the end of 2024 but has been postponed.
+In December the prototypes received the temporary number plates for testing.